ThePhD/sol2/docs/source/api/usertype.rst

 .. note::

 	Note that performance for member function calls goes down by a fixed overhead if you also bind variables as well as member functions.
 This is purely a limitation of the Lua implementation and there is, unfortunately, nothing that can be done about it.
-If you bind only functions and no variables, however, Sol will automatically optimize the Lua runtime and give you the maximum performance possible. *Please consider ease of use and maintenance of code before you make everything into functions.*
+If you bind only functions and no variables, however, sol will automatically optimize the Lua runtime and give you the maximum performance possible. *Please consider ease of use and maintenance of code before you make everything into functions.*

 .. _destructible: http://en.cppreference.com/w/cpp/types/is_destructible
 .. _default_constructible: http://en.cppreference.com/w/cpp/types/is_constructible